Laser and Hormones

 What should a patient consider when they are getting Botox?

 Patients should always find out how many units of Botox are being used, and they should only pay for Botox by the unit, and not by the treatment area.
-If you pay by the treatment area, you can overpay because you have no idea how many units you are getting.
+If you pay by the treatment area, you may overpay because you have no idea how many units you are getting.
 Also, you want to know how many units gives you the effect that you like for each area that is being treated.
 This way, you can judge whether you would like to increase the dose next time, or use the same number of units that was used the previously.